-Note: To qualify for the Natural Sciences Associate in Science degree, students must satisfactorily complete the major requirements specified below and the local AA/AS general education requirements.
-See the Associate Degrees and Certificates section of this catalog for more information on the local AA/AS overall requirements and the local AA/AS general education requirements.
+To gualify for the Associate in Science Degree, students must satisfactorily complete the major requirements specified below and the local AA/AS general education requirements.
+See the Associate Degrees and Certificates section of this catalog for more information about overall and general education requirements for local AA/AS degrees.